 Many veterans finance their education entirely though the G.I.
 Bill, so when they’re done, they don’t have formidable student loans to pay back.
 The G.I.
 Bill is an opportunity that you can’t afford to pass up.

-Law enforcement jobs are a natural fit for veterans when they finish their military service.
-Whether you want to be on the front lines fighting crime as a city, state or federal law enforcement agent, or working behind the scenes as a forensic scientist or criminologist, there are many opportunities for people with military experience.
-Get the education you need now and pursue the law enforcement career that suits you best.
+Law enforcement is a natural fit for veterans when they finish their military service.
+Whether you want to be on the front lines fighting crime as a city, state, or federal law enforcement agent, or working behind the scenes as a forensic scientist or criminologist, there are many opportunities for people with military experience.
+Get the education you need now and pursue the area of law enforcement that suits you best.

 Sources: U.S. Bureau of Labor Statistics; U.S. Department of Justice; New York Times.